-A trust is more expensive since it requires an attorney to set it up.
+A trust is more expensive since it requires an attorney to set it up (although there are some lower cost alternatives).
 In addition, Congress passed the Setting Every Community Up for Retirement Enhancement (SECURE) Act in 2019, which orders non-spousal beneficiaries of IRAs to take full distribution of all amounts within ten years of the benefactor’s death.
 If a beneficiary is extremely young at your passing, such as infant to seven years old, they may not be of legal adult age by the time the 10-year distribution deadline comes up, putting them back in the hands of probate.

 How To Add Beneficiary

 Setting up beneficiaries is fairly simple.
 You’ll typically need to contact the insurance company or plan administrator to request, fill out and return a beneficiary designation form.
 Financial institutions typically make it easier by allowing you to log in to your account, navigate to beneficiary designation and enter the individuals or organizations of your choice.